List of tallest buildings in Bosnia and Herzegovina

-This list of tallest buildings in Bosnia and Herzegovina ranks Bosnia and Herzegovina's buildings that stand at least 200 ft.
+This list of tallest buildings in Bosnia and Herzegovina ranks skyscrapers and high-rise buildings in Bosnia and Herzegovina that stand at least 200 ft tall.

-The tallest building in Bosnia and Herzegovina is currently the Avaz Twist Tower in Sarajevo.
-It is 564 ft tall and it was completed by 2008.
-One of the most popular skyscrapers in Sarajevo are the UNITIC World Trade Towers.
-They were renovated after the war in the 1990s, but originally were completed in 1981.
+The tallest building in the country is currently the Avaz Twist Tower in Sarajevo, which stands at 172 m tall and was completed in 2008.
+Among the notable skyscrapers in Sarajevo are the UNITIC Towers, which were originally completed in 1986 and subsequently renovated following the Bosnian War in 1999.

-List
+The tallest structure in Bosnia and Herzegovina is the chimney at the Ugljevik Power Plant in Ugljevik, standing at 310 m, but it is excluded from this list because it is not a habitable building.

+Tallest buildings

-The following ranks existing 13 buildings over 200 ft in Bosnia and Herzegovina by height.
+The following list ranks existing buildings standing at least 200 ft in Bosnia and Herzegovina by height.